avaframe/AvaFrame/docs/moduleCom1DFA.rst

   - if you want to simulate different scenarios with the same features, you have to copy them to separate shapefiles

-and the following files are optional:
+and the following files are optional.
+Please note: in the standard configuration (i.e. ``simTypeList = available``) , the *null* variant is always run!
+I.e. if a resistance and/or an entrainment file is given (as described below), at least two results are generated: the *null* variant and the variant with entrainment and/or resistance.

 * one entrainment area (multi-) polygon shapefile (in Inputs/ENT)